 Perched over the deep narrow valleys where the Alzette and Petrusse rivers meet, Luxembourg city is one of Europe’s most scenic capitals.
 With its rich cultural heritage and cosmopolitan vibe, there are many interesting things to see and do in Luxembourg.
-In fact, if you wish to explore the city, one of the best options is to follow one of the two walking itineraries (or both!) that the city has set out to guide visitors on their quest.
+In fact, if you wish to explore the city, one of the best options is to follow one of the walking itineraries (there are two) that the city has set out to guide visitors on their quest.

 The circuit covers 4.3 kilometers and highlights some of the oldest parts of the city, which date back from the Middle Ages up to more recent works from the 19th century.
 You can get a free leaflet with information and a map at the Luxembourg City Tourist Office (located on Place Guillaume II).

 After crossing the Castle Bridge, you’ll reach the Chemin de la Corniche, a promenade lined up with pretty houses in warm pastel tones that offers impressive views on the valley below.
-As you continue descending the views keep getting even better and you’ll see some curious details, like the love locks on a fence and this peculiar circular viewpoint.
+As you continue descending the views keep getting even better and you’ll see some curious details, like the love locks on a fence and a peculiar circular viewpoint.

 While I marched down to the river, there was a building that kept catching my attention because it really stands out among the rest.
-With its needle-like tower and its location on the banks of the Alzette river, the St. Jean du Grund church is one of the most recognizable buildings in the Grund, the quarter located in the valley below the centre of Luxembourg city.
+With its needle-like tower and its location on the banks of the Alzette river, the St. Jean du Grund church is one of the most recognizable buildings in the Grund, the quarter located in the valley below the center of Luxembourg city.

-After crossing the bridge and admiring some of the other historic structures in this complex, I continued on to the Plateau du Rham, where you can see some defensive installations from different times.
-After this point, there were almost no other people on the trail, so I had these pretty views all to myself 😊
+After walking to the other side of the river and admiring some of the historic structures in this complex, I continued on to the Plateau du Rham, where you can see some defensive installations from different times.
+After this point, there were almost no other people on the trail, so I had these pretty views all to myself! 😊

-Continuing on the Wenzel walk and after crossing a large retirement complex, I came across a few viewpoints where you can admire the Chemin de la Corniche from the other side of the valley.
+Continuing on the Wenzel walk, and after crossing a large retirement complex, I came across a few viewpoints where you can admire the Chemin de la Corniche from the other side of the valley.
 The views from here were just stunning and well worth the walk.

 This time, I chose to take a detour instead.
-A couple of days before I went on this walk, I had seen from the Place de la Constitution a beautiful green area down in the valley below and a perfectly manicured little garden area.
+A couple of days before I went on this walk, I had seen from the Place de la Constitution a beautiful green area in the valley below along with a perfectly manicured little garden area.
 I could not find a way there from above, so I wanted to see if I could reach it from below.

 The walk takes between 2 – 3 hours, depending on your speed and how many photos you take.
-Although a lot of the walk is paved, there are a few steps and places that are not suitable for wheelchairs or strollers.
-And bring some water and snacks, because there are no places to buy anything along the way.
+Although most of the walk is paved, there are a few steps and places that are not suitable for wheelchairs or strollers.
+Also, bring some water and snacks, because there are no places to buy anything along the way.